 Here is a list of the five best whole life insurance companies of 2023.

 3 Reasons Why Single Premium Life Insurance can Work for you.

 SCENARIO ONE – COVERING ESTATE TAX

-One of my clients, Elizabeth, age 72, with net worth of a little over $12M had a comfortable life with substantial income coming from various sources.
+One of my clients, Elizabeth, age 72, with a net worth of a little over $12M had a comfortable life with substantial income coming from various sources.
 Her son, Alex, the only child by her late husband, was a brilliant young man who took over the family business upon father’s death and kept it running successfully.
-Most of the family’s assets were tied up in family business or other investments.
+Most of the family’s assets were tied up in the family business or other investments.

 Upon her demise, Elizabeth’s estate would trigger an estate tax in the range of $5M.

 Scenario 2 – Single Premium Plan creates Immediate Legacy